FAQ

 Where I have I seen your work before?

 I have been in this business since 2011 and full time since 2012.
-Over the years I have attended conventions and other shows in Chicago, Dallas, Indianapolis, Cincinnati, Orlando, Atlanta, Kansas City, Minneapolis, Portland, New Orleans, Charlotte, Philadelphia, Brooklyn, Denver, Albuquerque, Salt Lake City and more.
+Over the years I have attended conventions and other shows in Chicago, Los Angeles, Dallas, Indianapolis, Cincinnati, Orlando, Atlanta, Kansas City, Minneapolis, Portland, New Orleans, Charlotte, Philadelphia, Brooklyn, Denver, Seattle, Albuquerque, Salt Lake City and many more.
 My work has been featured on websites like Buzzfeed, Reddit, TheVerge, Beautiful Decay, Technabob, Cult of Weird, MentalFloss, Horror Society and many many more.
-My work has been published in magazines like Bizarre, Girls and Corpses, and Creative Innovations, among others.
+My work has been published in magazines like Bizarre, Girls and Corpses, Mosspuppy, and Creative Innovations, among others.
 Shared by ThinkGeek, Famous Monsters of Filmland, Order of the Good Death, Skull Appreciation Society, Horror Homework, and countless others.
 It has also been spotted in a few horror convention based documentaries and blogs.
 So chances are if what I do looks familiar, it probably is.

 Do you have a store/studio I can visit?

-Sorry, but no. Although I am in desperate need of more space and I want to eventually have a space open to the public, at this time my studio is at home and is private.
-Keep an eye on the events section of this website for a chance to see my work in person at convention, oddities expo, or gallery somewhere near you.
+Also, keep an eye on the events section of this website for a chance to see my work in person at convention, oddities expo, or gallery somewhere near you.

 How do you clean your bones?
 Can I get some advice?

 I use natural methods to clean my bones.
 Natural decomposition outdoors moved to maceration, which is soaking in water until a healthy culture of bacteria forms and removes any leftover flesh from the bones.
 After this I use regular store grade hydrogen peroxide to whiten and sanitize.
 Very cheap and easy… but it does require patience.
-If you want information on my methods please visit my girlfriends informative blog at bone-lust.blogspot.com
+If you want information on my methods please visit my friends informative blog at bone-lust.blogspot.com

 Do you accept donations?